AnnaGrBio/DESWOMAN/README.md

 > [!IMPORTANT]
 **DESwoMAN** is being benchmarked and corrected.
 Please wait for the publication and for the correct structuring of the code before using it.

-**DESwoMAN** (De novo Emergence, Shared Mutations, And Nucleotides) is a software that detect neORFs (precursors of _de novo_ genes), based on transcriptome data, and study their mutations within populations and/or species.
+**DESwoMAN** (De novo Emergence, Shared Mutations, And Nucleotides) is a software that detect precursors of _de novo_ genes : newly expressed Open Reading Frames (neORFs), based on transcriptome data, and study their mutations within populations and/or species.

 # Usage